Approximately only 45% glass waste gets recycled in India every year.

 – Paper and plastic contaminants are picked up manually or through an automated process.

-- Ceramic contaminants are removed via sieving where finely ground glass cullet is made to pass through various screens.
+– Ceramic contaminants are removed via sieving, where finely ground glass cullet is made to pass through various screens.

 If, however, ceramic contaminants do pass through the various screens together with the glass cullet, the quality of the recycled glass will be affected.
 Ceramic contaminants in glass can lead to structural defects.

-Step 5 – De-colorizing and Dyeing
+Step 5 – De-colourising and Dyeing

-- For Green Glass: The oxidation process turns the deep dark green color to yellow-green color.
+The oxidation process turns the deep dark green color to yellow-green color.
 A chemical known as manganese oxide is then mixed with the glass cullet to it grey.
 The grey base is usually used as the primary color to which various other coloring dyes or agents are added to develop glass of various colors.

-- For Brown or Amber-Colored Glass: Zinc oxide is added instead to oxidize the brown glass cullet to blue or green cullet, depending on the quantity of zinc oxide added and the richness of the brown or amber-colored glass being recycled.
+Zinc oxide is added instead to oxidise the brown glass cullet to blue or green cullet, depending on the quantity of zinc oxide added and the richness of the brown or amber-colored glass being recycled.

-- For Clear Recycled Glass: Erbium oxide and Manganese oxide are added to the glass cullet to help clear all the colors from the glass cullet.
+Erbium oxide and Manganese oxide are added to the glass cullet to help clear all the colors from the glass cullet.

 – Borax